tezzachris/Commodity_Prices_Models/README.md

 ## Commodity Stochastic Factor Models

-The models we present here possess an affine (or quasi) formula for the future commodity pricing.
+The models we consider here all possess a quasi-affine formula for the pricing of commodity futures.

 Which factors?
 Typically in the literature: log-spot commodity price, convenience yield, interest rate, volatility of log-price, long-term mean of log-price
 Which commodities?
+We considered mainly crude-oil, copper, natural gas

 # The Models
-- One-two-three factor models in [1]
+- One-two-three factor in [1]
-- Three factor model in [3]
+- Three factor in [3]
 - Four factor in [2]
 - Four factor in [4]